TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 The first 2 arguments are required.
 All remaining arguments are included in the output and may include array, objects, etc.

-To set the log level to display in your code, use `uibuilder.logLevel = 5` or `uibuilder.logLevel = 'trace`.
+To set the log level to display in your code, use `uibuilder.logLevel = 5` or `uibuilder.logLevel = 'trace'`.
 Set to your desired level.

+Future versions of this function after v6.1 will extend it to output to an on-page visible log and/or log back to Node-RED.